nuts92/CoronaGuide/README.md

  ### Section Three: COVID-19 Prevention Guide

 Here the user can know more about the necessary steps that need to be taken to protect himself/herself and their loved ones from the danger of the COVID-19 Virus.
-In this Prevention Guide Section, the steps are displayed in the form of scrollable slides and the source of this content is the information from the World Health Organization(WHO) Website.
+In this Prevention Guide Section, the steps are displayed in the form of scrollable slides and the source of this content is again the World Health Organization(WHO) Website.
 I've also taken into consideration configuration changes like rotating the device to the landscape mode and have designed the content to fit both configurations.

  ### Section Three: COVID-19 Prevention Guide Screenshot